dahlbaek/datapackage-py/README.md

 rome,N/A
 ```

-Let's create and read a resource.
-Because resource is tabular we could use `resource.read` method with a `keyed` option to get an array of keyed rows:
+Let us create and read a resource.
+Because resource is tabular we may use `resource.read` method with a `keyed` option to get an array of keyed rows:

 ```python
 resource = Resource({path: 'data.csv'})